SaepulHayat/final_project_backend/guide_rating.md

   - Utilize the existing `success_response`, `error_response`, and `create_response` functions.
 - **Decorators (`decorators.py`):**
   - Use `@jwt_required()` for endpoints requiring authentication (Create, Read Own, Update, Delete).
-  - Use or implement a role-checking decorator (e.g., `@roles_required(...)`) based on `crud_guide.md`.
+  - Use or implement a role-checking decorator (e.g., `@role_required(...)`) based on `crud_guide.md`.
 Note that specific ownership checks (User/Seller can only modify their own ratings) will often need to be handled within the service or route logic in addition to role checks.
 - **Roles (`roles.py`):**
   - Assume an enum `UserRoles` exists (e.g., `UserRoles.USER`, `UserRoles.SELLER`, `UserRoles.ADMIN`).